sagudev/SunXP/DesignConcept.md

 There is a white cross in the center.
 The border is a white rounded rectangle.
-There is a dim white luster from upper left.
+There is a dull white luster from upper left.

 ## The Close Button (Disabled)